 Complex interactions occur among many variables and across individual, community, and societal levels.
-These aspects of our lives are not independent of one and other.
 Rarely is one particular thing responsible for health or disease, so we refer to this as a multifactorial (or ecological) approach, the best way to promote health and prevent disease.

-Cognitive Decline A Story of Health INTRODUCTION Ecological Health Framework The ecological framework can include multiple levels from sub-cellular to societal.
+INTRODUCTION Ecological Health Framework The ecological framework can include multiple levels from sub-cellular to societal.
 It is not hierarchical in the sense that one level is more important than another, but rather in the sense that individual biology is progressively nested within the person, family, community, society and ecosystem.
 The interactions and feedback loops within, across, and among these levels are complex and variable.
 They exert their influences on health across time.